ht-timchen/ht-timchen.github.io/index.md

 - Feb 2025: Will serve on the jury committee for SIGGRAPH 2025 posters
 - Jan 2025: 2 papers about learning and training in VR were accepted to CHI 2025
 - Dec 2024: The IMAGENDO team was awared an NHMRC idea project (10% success rate, ~$2M)!
-- July 2024: Will serve as an AC for VR 2025
-- July 2024: Will serve as an AC (Interaction with Device) for CHI 2025
-- June 2024: Served on the jury committee for SIGGRAPH 2024 Poster